azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ipd.Audio('test.wav')
 ```

 There are [many different voices](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/language-support#text-to-speech) available to choose from.
 By updating the [XML request](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-text-to-speech#specify-a-voice), we can easily specify a different voice or language.
 From here on, it should be easy to generate German speech.
+Try it out!

 ### Speech-to-Text